X-ray fluorescence: Extracting analytical results

 All elements absorb X-rays to some extent.
 Each element has a characteristic absorption spectrum which consists of a "saw-tooth" succession of fringes, each step-change of which has wavelength close to an emission line of the element.
 Absorption attenuates the secondary X-rays leaving the sample.
 For example, the mass absorption coefficient of silicon at the wavelength of the aluminium Kα line is 50 m2/kg, whereas that of iron is 377 m2/kg.
 This means that fluorescent X-rays generated by a given concentration of aluminium in a matrix of iron are absorbed about seven times more (that is 377/50) compared with the fluorescent X-rays generated by the same concentration of aluminium, but in a silicon matrix.
 That would lead to about one seventh of the count rate, once the X-rays are detected.
-Fortunately, mass absorption coefficients are well known and can be calculated.
+Mass absorption coefficients are well known and can be calculated.
 However, to calculate the absorption for a multi-element sample, the composition must be known.
 For analysis of an unknown sample, an iterative procedure is therefore used.
 To derive the mass absorption accurately, data for the concentration of elements not measured by XRF may be needed, and various strategies are employed to estimate these.
 As an example, in cement analysis, the concentration of oxygen (which is not measured) is calculated by assuming that all other elements are present as standard oxides.

 Enhancement occurs where the secondary X-rays emitted by a heavier element are sufficiently energetic to stimulate additional secondary emission from a lighter element.
 This phenomenon can also be modelled, and corrections can be made provided that the full matrix composition can be deduced.